sciZer0/7/v/README.md

 <h2>2 &nbsp Fair Full-Scale Distribution</h2>

-After the creation of the Genesis Block, right away, through a fair airdrop, all 10,000,000 Vote tokens (100%) are distributed in the following way
+After the creation of the Genesis Block, right away, through a fair airdrop, all 10,000,000 Vote tokens (100%) are distributed in the following way,

 * 0.15% VTTs are for free distributed among 30 Contributors of the U DAO
 * 99.85% VTTs are for free equally distributed among over 100,000,000 people who become Voters (users).